RuhamaMalik/screenzee/README.md

+ # Screenzee
+**An amazing app built by using React, Redux, Scss...!**

- **Screenzy is the best movie app.
+ Screenzy is the best movie app.
 Front-end technologies like React, Redux, and SCSS.
-By building this app I learned basic concepts of react js like jsx, components, props, state, component lifecycle, conditional rendering, lists, keys, and redux, I created more complex logics in javascript to make our react application can be made super interactive and beautiful.**
+By building this app I learned basic concepts of react js like jsx, components, props, state, component lifecycle, conditional rendering, lists, keys, and redux, I created more complex logics in javascript to make our react application can be made super interactive and beautiful.

 - first Set app title with  image.
 - Create basic styles in the index.scss file